 Lincolnshire MPs brand solar farms build-up ‘totally unfair’ in Parliament

-Several spoke against them in a House of Commons debate on Thursday secured by Dr Caroline Johnson (Con), MP for Sleaford and North Hykeham.
+Several spoke against them in a House of Commons debate secured by Dr Caroline Johnson (Con), MP for Sleaford and North Hykeham.

 Up to seven per cent of the Sleaford constituency could be covered under current plans (the second highest rate in the country) while Gainsborough faces losing nearly six per cent of its land (the fourth highest.)